-In China, Birth Rate Falls To Lowest Level In 70 Years
+In China, Birthrate Falls To Lowest Level In 70 Years

 Beijing's policymakers had projected growth of between 6% and 6.5% for the year.

-China's GDP, worth an estimated $14.4 trillion, is second in size only to the U.S. Its economy has been undergoing a painful shift away from heavy industry and commodities.
+China's GDP, worth an estimated $14.4 trillion, is second in size only to that of the U.S. Its economy has been undergoing a painful shift away from heavy industry and commodities.
 Instead, Beijing has aimed for a more consumer-based economy.

 The latest GDP figures, while exceptionally strong by the standards of many other countries, are a long way from the heady days of 10% or more growth barely a decade ago.